Sarah269/glowing-dollop/Emissions/README.md

 # Emissions

 ## Project Overview
-This project looks at 2023 Emissions data for the United States to determine where are the locations of high emissions.
+This project looks at 2023 Greenhouse Gas Emissions data for the United States to determine where are the locations of high emissions.
 Thirty-one hundred records were analyzed in Databricks using SQL.

 <p float=left>
 <img src="https://github.com/Sarah269/glowing-dollop/blob/main/Emissions/Emissions%20for%20Lower%2048%20States.png" width="49%">